Argoneon1810/screen_rotation_control/README.md

 - ...
 - [Ctrl + Alt + 9] -> Select screen #9 (if any)

-or simply, right-click on a tray icon and select a desired screen.
+or simply, right-click on a tray icon and select a desired screen under menu "Apply rotation to".

 ## Exiting